BY-LAWS OF THE TOKEN AND MEDAL SOCIETY,

 Section 8.
 All members including regular, associate, junior, and life members, may be liable from time to time for a special assessment if determined by the Board of Directors.

 Section 9.
-Honorary members may be conferred by the Board of Directors upon any person who has rendered services to the Token and Medal Society, Inc., or to the field of numismatics, who is determined by the Board of Directors as deserving of this title.
+Honorary membership may be conferred by the Board of Directors upon any person who has rendered services to the Token and Medal Society, Inc., or to the field of numismatics, who is determined by the Board of Directors as deserving of this title.

 Section 10.
 Members more than 90 days in arrears of their dues, or any special assessment, may be dropped by the Secretary of the Token and Medal Society, Inc., without further notice.

 Section 11.
-Any member indebted to the Token and Medal Society, Inc., as determined by the Board of Directors, shall, on 90 days notice, be subject to censure, suspension, or dismissal from the rights of obligation, provided, however, that nothing herein shall be construed as diminishing the obligation to pay the indebtedness of the Token and Medal Society, Inc.
+Any member indebted to the Token and Medal Society, Inc., as determined by the Board of Directors, shall, on 90 days notice, be subject to censure, suspension, or dismissal from the rights of obligation, provided, however, that nothing herein shall be construed as diminishing the obligation to pay the indebtedness to the Token and Medal Society, Inc.

 Section 12.
-Members dropped for non-payment of dues, or any special assessment, may be reinstated by payment of the current year dues together with re-application in the prescribed form.
+Members dropped for non-payment of dues, or of any special assessment, may be reinstated by payment of the current year dues together with re-application in the prescribed form.
 Should a reinstated member desire his, her or their original membership number, all dues in arrears shall also be paid together with any reasonable charge determined by the Board as appropriate to cover the cost of the process.

 Section 13.
 As a condition of membership, all members agree to abide by these By-laws and with the terms and conditions of membership in the Token and Medal Society, Inc.